mimomendez/ionic-organizadorTareas/README.md

 # ionic-organizadorTareas

-Step to run this repo locally:
+Steps to run this repo locally:
 * Clone the repository
 * npm install
 * ionic serve (port 8100)